 First-Year Rotations

 Ben Taub Consult Service: Three to four months.
 This service takes care of general gastroenterology, advanced endoscopy and non-transplant hepatology consults.
 This is a combined rotation of consults and endoscopy.
 Two to three first-year fellows are assigned each month.
 First-year fellows alternate days between taking new consults and doing endoscopy.
-The census of the service is 15-25 patients total, average of five-seven new consults daily.
-There is usually one to two residents assigned to the rotation.
+The census of the service is 15-25 patients total, average of 8-10 new consults daily.
+There are usually one to two residents assigned to the rotation.

 MEDVAMC Hepatology Service: One month.
-This service takes care of hepatology consults and inpatient hepatology patients at MEDVAMC, one of very few VA hospitals in the country with a liver transplant program where an average of 12-13 liver transplants are performed each year.
-Fellows attend to HCC and liver transplant boards.
+This service takes care of hepatology consults at MEDVAMC, one of very few VA hospitals in the country with a liver transplant program where an average of 12-13 liver transplants are performed each year.
+Fellows attend to HCC and liver transplant boards meetings.
 The rotation includes 2-3 days of dedicated endoscopy time per week.

 BSLMC Outpatient Hepatology Service: One month.
-This service takes care of outpatient hepatology patients at BSLMC.
+This service takes care of hepatology consults at BSLMC, which is one of the busiest transplant centers in Texas.
 BSLMC is a tertiary referral center and fellows see referrals from all over the southwest United States.
-There are three half-days of dedicated endoscopy time per week.
 Every Friday is designated as an academic day with no required clinical responsibilities.

 MEDVAMC Senior: Two-Three months.
-One month.
 One second- or third-year fellow is assigned each month.
 The senior fellow spends most of the time performing endoscopies in the endoscopy suite at Michael E. DeBakey Veterans Affairs Medical Center.
 In addition to endoscopy, the senior fellow also supports the first-year fellows with the consult service and participates in rounds with teaching responsibilities.

 BSLMC Inpatient Transplant Hepatology Service: Two to Three months.
 This service takes care of hepatology consults and transplant hepatology patients at BSLMC, which is one of the busiest transplant centers in Texas.
 Approximately 80 liver transplants are performed each year at BSLMC.
 This is a clinical rotation where fellows gain exposure to pre- and post-transplant hepatology and advanced liver management.
 Fellows attend hepatology/transplantation grand rounds, medical review board meetings, pathology case conference and case/journal club conferences.
 There is usually one resident and one to two advanced practice practitioners assigned to the rotation.